Step 2 of 10 - 2022 Ultimate Summer Shutdown Checklist

-You made a big investment in your outdoor boiler system.
-It can last 30 to 40 years, but only if you do a few simple maintenance items.
+We know that you put a lot of money into your outdoor wood boiler system.
+It can endure 30 to 40 years with proper maintenance, but only if you follow a few easy guidelines.

-We make this simple for you with our checklists!
+We make this simple for you by providing our Ultimate Summer Shutdown Checklists!

 NOTE: This checklist ONLY relates to brushing the inside of your boiler, and does not replace the full instructions.

-This article is about the parts of your outdoor boiler that must be cleaned with brushes or other cleaning tools.
+This article is about the parts of your outdoor wood stove that must be cleaned with brushes or other necessary cleaning tools.

 Which parts of the outdoor boiler need to be cleaned with a brush or other cleaning tool?
 ALL INSIDE SURFACES!

-This may sound harder than it is - and we make it even easier.
+This may sound harder than it is - but we make it even easier.